kieler/ptbrowser/README.md

 # KIELER Ptolemy Browser

-A complex example for using [KLighD technology](https://rtsys.informatik.uni-kiel.de/confluence/x/swEF), the Ptolemy Browser project is about generating transient views of Ptolemy II models that are easy to browse through.
-[Ptolemy II](https://ptolemy.berkeley.edu/ptolemyII/index.htm) is an open source program developed at UC Berkeley for experimenting with actor-oriented modelling.
+The KIELER Ptolemy Browser generates transient views of [Ptolemy II](https://ptolemy.berkeley.edu/ptolemyII/index.htm) models that are easy to browse through.
+The Ptolemy Browser uses [KLighD technology](https://rtsys.informatik.uni-kiel.de/confluence/x/swEF) for visualization and [ELK](https://www.eclipse.org/elk/) for automatic layout.

+Ptolemy II is an open source program developed at UC Berkeley for experimenting with actor-oriented modelling.
 Actors are graphical representations of components with a certain functionality that generate outputs as a function of the inputs they receive.
 To use the output of one actor as the input of another, actors are connected by links.

 The Ptolemy Browser shows models like this: